On the non-abelian Hodge locus I: Introduction

 \section{Introduction}

 Let $\Pi=\pi_1(Y,*)$ be the fundamental group of a smooth quasi-projective variety.
-A fundamental result of Deligne \cite{deligne87} is that, up to conjugacy, only finitely many representations $\rho\colon \Pi\to \GL_n(\Z)$ underlie a $\Z$-polarized variation of Hodge structure ($\Z$-PVHS) over $Y$.
+A fundamental result of Deligne \cite{deligne87} is that, up to conjugacy, only finitely many representations $\rho\colon \Pi\to \GL_n(\Z)$ underlie a $\Z$-polarized pure variation of Hodge structure ($\Z$-PVHS) over $Y$.

-We are primarily concerned with two questions here: \begin{enumerate} \item[(Q1)] If instead, one has a family $\cY\to \cS$ of smooth quasi-projective varieties, then do only finitely many representations of $\Pi$ underlie a $\Z$-PVHS on some (unspecified) $Y_s$? \item[(Q2)] In the relative moduli space of flat connections $M_{\rm dR}(\cY/\cS,\GL_n)$, is the locus underlying a $\Z$-PVHS algebraic? \end{enumerate}
+In this paper, we are primarily concerned with two questions: \begin{enumerate} \item[(Q1)] If one deforms $Y$ in a topologically trivial family $\cY\to \cS$ of smooth quasi-projective varieties, then do only finitely many representations of $\Pi$ underlie a $\Z$-PVHS on $Y_s$ for some $s \in \cS$? \item[(Q2)] In the relative moduli space $M_{\rm dR}(\cY/\cS,\GL_n)$ of vector bundles with flat connection, is the locus underlying a $\Z$-PVHS algebraic? \end{enumerate}

 The first question is due to Deligne \cite[Question 3.13]{deligne87}.
 Simpson \cite[Conjecture 12.3]{simpson} posed and made progress on the second question, proving that this locus is analytic.

 Note that the two questions are related: Q2 implies Q1 because an algebraic set will have only finitely many connected components, and the representation of $\Pi$ is locally constant along a locus of flat connections underlying a $\Z$-PVHS.